Dog Bite Lawyer

 Another important factor in most any dog bite case is the location of where the attack took place.
 If the dog bite attack occurred on the owner’s property and the victim was duly warned by either the owner or posted signs, then the victim might be found liable for their own injuries.
 However, if the owner is present and did nothing or little to prevent the attack from taking place, then the owner could be found liable.
 Numerous factors such as these help establish liability and will be considered in a legal case.

 One last factor to consider is Idaho’s statute of limitations.
 In Idaho, dog bite victims have a window of 2 years to file a personal injury claim.
 If a dog bite victim fails to file a claim within 2 years of when they were injured their claim will be barred from being heard in an Idaho court.
 With such a short statute of limitations in Idaho, time is of the essence.
+If you’ve been bitten by dog, you should contact a dog bite attorney with The Advocates today for a free consultation.

 Dog Bite Injuries